Easy Steps To Carpet Stairs To Wood Floor Transition

 When transitioning from carpet to wood flooring on your stairs, there are several important things to remember.
 First, you’ll need to measure and plan accordingly.
 Measure the dimensions of each step and landing to determine how much wood flooring you need.
 Once you have your materials, start by removing the carpet from the stairs, ensuring that you remove any staples or tacks.

 Next, prepare the stairs by sanding down any rough spots and filling in any holes or gaps with wood filler.
 If your stairs have risers, install them using construction adhesive, nails, or screws.
 Then, cut your wood flooring to fit each step and install them using construction adhesive and nails or screws.
-Lastly, finish the edges using molding or trim pieces to cover any exposed areas for a polished look.
+Lastly, finish the edges using moulding or trim pieces to cover any exposed areas for a polished look.

 Conclusion